Leigh, Staffordshire: History

 Church Leigh has an entry in the Domesday Book of 1086.
 In the great book Church Leigh is recorded by the name Lege.
-The earliest mentioned event occurred in 1002 during Æthelred the Unready's rule of England and the Danish rule of Mercia.
-Following the appropriation of the chapelry 'Legh' by Wulfric Spot, Ealdorman of Mercia, the Benedictine Abbey of St. Mary was endowed with 70 manors.
+During the reign of Æthelred the Unready, the Mercian noble Wulfric Spot endowed Burton Abbey with extensive estates in Mercia, including Leigh.
 The Domesday Book documents the presence of Burton Abbey in Staffordshire as the owners of Legh, with the tenants consisting of one free man and 10 other holdings under villeinage.
 These holdings employed a total of 5 ploughs.
-Leigh is listed among the manors recorded in the Domesday Book of 1086.

 The monks cultivated the monastic lands in Leigh until 1178, when the ecclesiastical tie ended.
 At that time, the Abbot sold Leigh Church to Robert Fitz Ulviet for 5 marks, marking Fitz Ulviet as the first non-monastic lord of the manor.
 In the following years, the lords of the manor included Reginald de Legh in 1268, Philip de Legh in 1341, and Hugh de Legh in 1366.
 Through the marriage of Sir Thomas Aston to Elizabeth, co-heiress to Reginald de Legh, Leigh manor came under the ownership of the Aston family from Tixall, Staffordshire.
 The Astons resided in the old mansion, known as Park Hall, situated in Church Leigh.
 The senior branch held the Scots title Lord Aston of Forfar.

 During the reign of King Henry V, a branch of the Bagots of Blithfield grew prominent in the region.
 Sir Hervey Bagot died in Field, Staffordshire in 1660 and was buried at Blithfield; his title being inherited by his eldest surviving son Edward.

 According to the 1848 Tithe Survey of Leigh, there is a plot of land that was previously designated as the parish workhouse.
 This particular site was located across from the "Star Inn" in Church Leigh, where a residential house is presently situated.